FuelLabs/sway/docs/book/src/forc/plugins/forc_client/index.md

 This new deployment method allows for more efficient storage and execution of scripts and predicates on the Fuel network.

-Note: Contracts are still deployed directly, not as blobs given that the contract size is under the maximum contract size limit defined by network (currently `100kB`).
+Note: Contracts are still deployed directly, not as blobs given that the contract size is under the maximum contract size limit defined by network (currently `100<!-- markdownlint-disable-line -->kB`).